-If you need care for a current issue, or would like to discuss preventative steps you can take, please schedule an appointment at either of our two area offices:
+If you need care for a current issue or would like to discuss preventative steps you can take, please schedule an appointment at our office:

 If you prefer to reach out to us electronically, please feel free to fill out our online contact form.
 A member of our staff will respond to you during our standard office hours.